Clean Room and Classification: Summary of 4 Different Standards

 What is a Class 1 clean room?

-Clean room becomes less stringent with the increasing number of classes such as Class 1 represent the cleanest room while Class 9 being the dirtiest.
+Clean room becomes less stringent with the increasing number of classes such as Class 1 representing the cleanest room while Class 9 being the dirtiest.

 Thanks for valuable information sir